2013 Oscar predictions Best Actor: Joaquin Phoenix, Daniel Day-Lewis

 Now, Clint Eastwood, at one point a “likely” Oscar candidate is now about as “likely” as Adam Sandler for That’s My Boy.
 True, Eastwood may be a Hollywood icon and all, but his embarrassing performance at the Republican National Convention – talking to an empty chair – created much more interest (granted, for all the wrong reasons) than his work in the baseball family flick Trouble with the Curve.

-Though not a no-holds-barred box office disaster, Trouble with the Curve is an undeniable box office flop: budgeted at a rumored $60m, the comedy-drama has taken in an estimated $32.74 million to date in North America.
+Though not a no-holds-barred box office disaster, Trouble with the Curve is an undeniable box office flop: budgeted at a rumored $60 million, the comedy-drama has taken in an estimated $32.74 million to date in North America.
 Worse yet, critics were unimpressed – Trouble with the Curve turned out to be nothing like last year’s Moneyball.
 And Oscar 2013 competition in the Best Actor category is stiff.

 Only a miracle could bring Clint Eastwood his third Best Actor Oscar nomination.
 But the empty chair didn’t talk back, so I don’t believe Eastwood can actually work miracles.
 And in case you’re wondering, his previous Best Actor nods were for Unforgiven (1992) and Million Dollar Baby (2004), both of which went on to win their respective year’s Best Picture Academy Awards.